Using AIminify

 Using aiminify.minify in your Python code

-To compress a model using a Python script it is possible to import aiminify.minify and call the main(...) function.
+To compress a model using a Python script it is possible to import aiminify and call the minify(...) function.
 As shown in the example below:

 from your_project import model